mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 ### Summary

 So there it is, `JSX` is a sugar syntax to create a new React element.
-So, instead of using `React.createElement`, we can use HTML like syntax instead that we already familiar with.
+So, instead of using `React.createElement`, we can use HTML-like syntax that we already familiar with.
 And, with help of babel, we can translate that `JSX` syntax back to the `React.createElement`.
 So, the browser still understand what we write

-That's what I get from epic react.
-I love how kent explains JSX.
+That's what I get from Epic React.
+I love how Kent explains JSX.
 That makes the barrier to understand JSX breakable.
 And we don't realize that we already learn React and JSX

-Want to know more? just go to the Epic React website and purchase the course.
+Want to know more? just go to the [Epic React website](https://epicreact.dev/) and purchase the course.
 It's totally worth it